JunboShen/USPNet/README.md

 # USPNet

-This is the  simplified inference code for paper 'USPNet: unbiased organism-agnostic and highly sensitive signal1 peptide predictor with deep protein language model'
+This is the  simplified inference code for paper 'USPNet: unbiased organism-agnostic and highly sensitive signal peptide predictor with deep protein language model'

 We provide a pretrained-predicting header, and pretrained protein embeddings.<br>